 What's Fiber Got to Do With It?

 A diet low in fiber is linked to diverticulosis.
 Researchers aren't sure why.
 Adding more fiber to the diet can help prevent constipation and may decrease the risk for painful diverticula in the colon.

 Your High-Fiber Choices

 Luckily, you don't have to look hard to find an abundance of high-fiber foods.
 Fiber is found in fruits, vegetables, whole grains, and legumes (dried beans, peas, and lentils).
-Make smart food choices including brown rice and whole wheat pasta in place of the regular version.
-And add extra veggies to your favorite dishes -- pizza, stews, spaghetti sauce.
+Make smart food choices, including brown rice and whole wheat pasta in place of the regular version.
+And add extra veggies to your favorite dishes -- pizza, stews, and spaghetti sauce.
 The American Dietetic Association recommends getting 20-35 grams of fiber every day.